IngaMM/nodejs_odin_facebook/README.md

 4. Open http://localhost:3000/ in a browser

 Discussion
-I used the following technologies: HTML, CSS (incl.
-Bootstrap), Mongodb, Javascript & Nodejs (Express).
+I used the following technologies: NodeJS, HTML, CSS.

-Friendsbook has some functionalities that are similar to Facebook.
-It is built with the following requirements:

-1. Users must sign in to see anything except the sign in page.
-2. Users should be able to sign in using their real facebook details using Passportjs.
-3. Users can send friend requests to other users.
-4. A user must accept the friend request to become friends.
-5. Users can create posts
-6. Users can like posts.
-7. Users can comment on posts.
-8. Posts should always display with the post content, author, comments and likes.
-9. Treat the Posts index page like the real Facebook’s “Timeline” feature – show all the recent posts from the current user and users she is friends with.
-10. Users can create Profile with a photo (you can get this from the real facebook when you sign in using passport)
-11. The User Show page contains their profile information, profile photo and posts.
-12. The Users Index page lists all users and buttons for sending friend requests to those who are not already friends or who don’t already have a pending request.
-13. Posts also allow images (either just via a url, or by uploading one).
-Uploading is currently only possible for a local version.
-The deployed version works with urls only.
-14. Users can upload and update their own profile photo (either just via a url, or by uploading one).
-Uploading is currently only possible for a local version.
-The deployed version works with urls only.

-Users and posts are populated with fake data using the Faker module from npm (seed.js).
+This app has functionalities that are similar to Facebook.
+It is implemented with NodeJS/Express.
+Data are stored in a MongoDB-database.
+Users must sign in to see anything except the sign-in page.
+The authentication is handled by the Passport module.
+Real Facebook accounts can be used for signing in.
+Users can write posts and comments, like other posts and send out and accept friendship requests.
+Images can be uploaded for user profiles as well as added to posts.
+The timeline shows all posts of the current user and his/her friends.
+The app is styled with the help of Bootstrap and fully responsive so that it can be viewed on screens of all sizes.
+To log in you can create a personal account, use your Facebook account or use these data: username: Rosanna93, password: foobar.

-A live version of this app can be found at https://evening-retreat-54412.herokuapp.com
+A live version of this app can be found at https://friendsbook22.herokuapp.com

 Requirements
 npm